Getting your Trinity Audio player ready... |

 Let’s look at the 4 broad topic categories that Reading and Writing questions on the digital test fall into.

-4 RW Topic Categories
+Four RW Topic Categories

-- Information and Ideas (12-14 questions): questions that ask you to identify the main idea of a passage, draw inferences based on a passage, interpret information in passage or an associated table, or choose a statement among the answer choices that logically completes the passage
+- Information and Ideas (12–14 questions): questions that ask you to identify the main idea of a passage, draw inferences based on a passage, interpret information in the passage or an associated table, or choose a statement among the answer choices that logically completes the passage

-- Craft and Structure (13-15 questions): questions about the main purpose of a passage, the overall structure of a passage, the function of a specific part of a passage, the meanings of words in context, or the connections between ideas in two different passages
+- Craft and Structure (13–15 questions): questions about the main purpose of a passage, the overall structure of a passage, the function of a specific part of a passage, the meanings of words in context, or the connections between ideas in 2 different passages

-- Expression of Ideas (8-12 questions): questions that ask you to select the appropriate transition words to connect two sentences in a passage or that ask you to synthesize bulleted notes to accomplish a specific goal (aka “rhetorical synthesis” questions)
+- Expression of Ideas (8–12 questions): questions that ask you to select the appropriate transition words to connect 2 sentences in a passage or that ask you to synthesize bulleted notes to accomplish a specific goal (aka “rhetorical synthesis” questions)

 - Standard English Conventions (11–15 questions): subject-verb agreement and pronouns-antecedent agreement, modifier placement, verb forms, appropriate use of plurals vs. possessives, punctuation, and sentence structure — in other words, grammar!